 While her talk had enticed me to listen to the whole story, regretfully, I am now faced with some very negative images of one of my mentors.

 Most gossip would appear to be harmless, and doesn’t carry the same repercussions as the scenario above.
 Our culture tends to treat gossip lightly.
-While most people think it is a bad habit, gossip is an accepted pastime, something people share in when they congregate around the lunch table or the water cooler.
+Most people might think it is a bad habit, yet gossip is an accepted pastime, something people share in when they congregate around the lunch table or the water cooler.

 We may innocently “dish,” “get the goods,” or hear the “dirt,” on someone, but God doesn’t take the whole matter so lightly.> He says that our tongues are set on fire by hell (James 3:6).